Kneser graphs are Hamiltonian: Gluing the cycles together

 Note that every bitstring~$x\in\cX_{n,k}$ is contained in many different connectors.
 Specifically, let $p\geq 1$ denote the number of visible pairs of matched bits in~$x$.
-There are $\ell:=n-2k$ unmatched~0s in~$x$, i.e., $\ell$ pairs of substrings of the form~$\hyph w\hyph$ with $w\in D$.
+There are $\ell:=n-2k$ unmatched~0s in~$x$, i.e., $\ell$ pairs of substrings of the form~$\hyph w\hyph$ with $w\in D$, possibly $w=\varepsilon$.
 Each visible pair is contained in precisely one of those substrings, and not contained in the remaining $\ell-1$ of them.
 Consequently, $x$ is contained in exactly $p(\ell-1)$ connectors.
 For example, the bitstring in Figure~\ref{fig:visible} has $p=4$ visible pairs and $\ell=30-2\cdot 12=6$ unmatched~0s, i.e., it is contained in exactly~20 connectors.

 Exploiting this observation, it is relatively easy to show that the graph~$\cH_{n,k}[\cX_{n,k}]$ is connected, i.e., that it has a spanning tree, and each of the connectors corresponding to one edge of this spanning tree glues together two cycles from the factor~$\cC_{n,k}$.
 However, to obtain a Hamilton cycle in~$K(n,k)$, it is crucial that no two gluing operations interfere with each other, i.e., that any two of the 4-cycles used for the gluing are edge-disjoint.
-It is easy to see that $C_4(x,y)$ and~$C_4(x',y')$ are edge-disjoint if and only if $\{x,y\}\cap \{x',y'\}=\emptyset$.
+For this it is enough to guarantee that $C_4(x,y)$ and~$C_4(x',y')$ do not have an edge in common that lies on one of the cycles of the factor~$\cC_{n,k}$, which is equivalent to $\{x,y\}\cap \{x',y'\}=\emptyset$.
 We therefore require a set of \emph{pairwise disjoint} connectors~$\cU\seq\cX_{n,k}$ such that~$\cH_{n,k}[\cU]$ is a connected graph.
+We remark that the condition $\{x,y\}\cap \{x',y'\}=\emptyset$ does not rule out that $C_4(x,y)$ and~$C_4(x',y')$ have an edge in common that goes between the same two cycles $\{C(x),C(y)\}=\{C(x'),C(y')\}$ of the factor, but then at most one of the two 4-cycles will be used in the gluing process (there is no need to glue the same two cycles of the factor together more than once), so this is not an issue.

 \begin{theorem} For any~$k\geq 1$ and~$n\geq 2k+3$, there is a set~$\cU\seq\cX_{n,k}$ of connectors and an~$r\in \{0,\ldots,n-1\}$ such that~$\cU$ and~$\cS_r$ defined in~\eqref{eq:Sr} satisfy the following: the sets in~$\cU$ are pairwise disjoint, the sets in~$\cU$ and~$\cS_r$ are pairwise disjoint, and $\cH_{n,k}[\cU]$ is a connected graph. \end{theorem}